VictoriaCook/ecommerce-backend/README.md

 ## How this works

 This is the back end for an e-commerce site, using an Express.js API configured to use Sequelize to interact with a MySQL database.
-Functionality includes all CRUD operations.
+Functionality includes all REST(ful) CRUD operations.

 ## Technologies